brion25/webpack-ionic-pouchdb-seed/README.md

-# Basic seed using ionic along with Webpack
+# Basic seed using Ionic, Webpack, PouchDB and CouchDB

-This seed will contain the basic structure of a app using webpack as a module bundler
+This seed will contain a basic "todo" app using the tools mentioned above

+## Prerequisites

+- Install all the dependencies required by Node: `npm install`
+- CouchDB should be installed, [go to this page](http://pouchdb.com/guides/setup-couchdb.html) to see how to set up CouchDB properly

+## Useful Commands

+- Create the builds : `npm run build`
+- Run the app along with the watchers : `npm run start`
+- Run Unit Tests : `npm run test`